tweag/ormolu/DESIGN.md

 pretty-printing code and new issues are discovered.
 For each Haskell module that we want to test, we perform the following steps:

-1. Given input snippet of source code parse it and pretty print it.
+1. Given an input snippet of source code, parse it and pretty print it.
-2. Parse the result of pretty-printing again and make sure that AST is the same as AST of original snippet module span positions.
+2. Parse the result of pretty-printing again and make sure that the AST is the same as the AST of the original snippet module span positions.
 We could make this part of a self-check in the formatter.
-3. Check the output against expected output.
+3. Check the output against the expected output.
 Thus all tests should include two files: input and expected output.
 4. Check that running the formatter on the output produces the same output again (the transformation is idempotent).